 A dedicated GPS device with trail map loaded will still be worthy when it comes to gadgets but a hard copy may always prove to be a contingency plan just in case you run out of luck 😉 …

 12. Medical Kit or First-aid Kit – Helps patch up basic health issues

-Last but not the least, you must carry basic medical kit with creams for burns, bruises, antiseptic lotions, bandages, bandaids etc..
+Last but not the least, you must carry a basic medical kit with creams for burns, bruises, antiseptic lotions, bandages, bandaids, etc..
 You never know when small medical first-aid kits may help you or a fellow hiker or trekker with minors health issues including burns, cuts or bruises…

 Other Miscellaneous or Multi-purpose Items – Worth Mentioning